 Next, go to WPForms » Add New to create a new form.

-You’ll now see the setup screen where you’ll need to choose a form template and name for your form.
+You’ll now see the setup screen where you can choose a form template and name for your form.
+There’s a search bar on the left that lets you search or filter templates

 You’ll now be directed to the form builder where you can add new fields, or customize the existing fields with drag and drop.

-By default, the Simple Contact Form template creates the following fields: Name, Email and Comment or Message.
+By default, the File Upload Form template creates the following fields: Name, Email, Phone, File Upload, and Comment or Message.

-After adding the field, you can customize the following details by clicking on it in the builder:
+Here are the details you can edit by clicking on it in the builder:

-- Allowed File Extensions: Restrict the file types your users can upload by specifying the types in this field, each separated by a comma.
+• Allowed File Extensions: For storage and security reasons, you can restrict the file types your users can upload by specifying the types in this field, each separated by a comma.

-- Max File Size: You can specify the maximum allowed file size in megabytes.
+• Max File Size Limit: You can specify the maximum file size allowed in megabytes.
 By default, WPForms allows a maximum of 128MB.
+You can increase this limit if you’re accepting large files such as high-resolution images.

 The best part is that it even lets you upload multiple files at once.
-All you have to do is to drag and drop the files in your file upload field.
+All the user has to is drag and drop the files in your file upload field.

 Step 3: Enable Conditional Logic If Needed